kaplanPRO/kaplan-cloud/docs/source/installation.rst

         --name kaplan-cloud \
         kaplanpro/cloud

-    However, if you'd like your data to persist, you'll first need to create some directories and files, which we will attach (or bind) to the container:
+    However, if you'd like your locally stored data to persist, you'll first need to create some directories and files, which we will attach (or bind) to the container:

     .. code-block::

         mkdir kaplan-cloud && \